-With an economy traditionally fueled by mining and agriculture, the Australian government has turned to innovation to drive prosperity for the years ahead.
+With an economy traditionally fuelled by mining and agriculture, the Australian government has turned to innovation to drive prosperity for the years ahead.

 In December 2015, Australian Prime Minister Malcolm Turnbull released the National Innovation and Science Agenda (NISA) aimed at ‘creating a modern, dynamic, 21st century economy for Australia’.

-A 21st-century government ‘has got to be as agile as the start-up businesses it seeks to inspire,’ Prime Minister Turnbull
+A 21st-century government has got to be as agile as the start-up businesses it seeks to inspire.

 Australia is currently ranked 17th on the Global Innovation Index.
 Recognising that it risks falling behind when in the race to commercialise good ideas and collaborate with industry, the government has turned to the ‘Ideas Boom’ to precipitate and foster a cultural shift wherein risk-taking is embraced and failure is not feared.

 Designed to inspire, the agenda encourages businesses large and small to be more innovative and better prepared to have a go at something new.

 Over a four-year period, the Government will invest $1.1 billion to incentivise innovation and entrepreneurship, reward risk-taking, and promote science, mathematics and computing in schools.
 Specifically, this investment will focus on four key pillars:

 - Culture and Capital - To help businesses embrace risk and incentivise early stage investment in startups.